 Dung Beetle Nurseries

-Following the field day SGLN was keen to increase the number and diversity of dung beetle species in our area; particularly winter and spring active species which are less common (or absent) locally.
-Partnering with Bass Coast Landcare Network we established two dung beetle nurseries in each network to try breeding Bubos bison (winter active) and Onthophagus vacca (spring active).
+Following the field day SGLN was keen to increase the number and diversity of dung beetle species in our area; particularly winter and spring active species which we suspect are less common (or absent) locally.
+Partnering with Bass Coast Landcare Network we established two dung beetle nurseries in each network in 2021 to try breeding Bubos bison (winter active) and Onthophagus vacca (spring active).
 These nurseries are being looked after by a group of committed volunteers.
-This project is supported by West Gippsland CMA, through funding from the Australian Government’s National Landcare Program.
+Unfortunately they have had limited success to date, especially the Bubus bison.
+The wet years may have contributed to this, or it may be that our climate is too wet and cold for this species.
+This project was supported by West Gippsland CMA, through funding from the Australian Government’s National Landcare Program.

 Dung Beetle Monitoring Project

-Our new recent citizen science dung beetle monitoring project will train local farmers to monitor dung beetles, to more clearly determine what species are established in the region and when they are active.
+Our citizen science dung beetle monitoring project trained local farmers to monitor dung beetles over 1 year (April 2022-May 2023), to more clearly determine what species are established in the region and when they are active.

 Dung Down Under in Southern Gippsland – Dung Beetles to Improve Waterways and Soil Fertility is supported by the Victorian Government through the Victorian Landcare Grants.